Preparing Fish for Winter with Food

 When the fall season arrives, your first duty to your fish is to watch the water temperature.

 A side note about temperature: there’s a big difference between air temperature and water temperature.
 Make sure you’re measuring the water temperature itself with a floating thermometer.
-And make sure that the temperature is consistent.
-We live in Indiana, where you can wear shorts one day and a parka the next.

 Stop in Cool Ponds for Low Temp fish food and a thermometer or shop our online store here.